Yoga Before or After a Workout? When is it Better to Do

 Should You Do Yoga Before or After Your Workout?

-It is preferable to do yoga after your workout to get the most out of it.
+You should do yoga after your workout to get the most out of it.
 Your intention for your pre-workout routine is different from your intention for your post-workout routine, making it important to acknowledge the pros vs. cons of doing yoga before or after your workout.

 Benefits of Doing Yoga After a Workout